The Origins of Blue Monday

 Applying for a Suits Me current account is quick and easy using our online application form.
 The application process takes minutes and once complete, you’ll gain instant access to your account number, sort code, online banking and mobile banking within 15 minutes.
 Once your account is open, your Suits Me contactless Mastercard® debit card will arrive in the post free-of-charge within 3-5 working days.

-A Suits Me current account comes with an array of online and mobile banking features including; direct debits, standing orders, bank transfers (UK & International) and more.
+A Suits Me current account comes with an array of online and mobile banking features including; direct debits, standing orders, UK bank transfers and more.
+International transfers are also available via a partner in our app.